-The term “extractivism” refers to any activity in which the withdrawal of resources from the environment occurs.
-To be sustainable, the activity must protect the resources of nature and prevent the ecosystem from being compromised.
-By consuming GHF nuts, you value sustainable extraction and, consequently, help us to keep the forest upright.
+The term “extractivism” refers to any activity in which resources are removed from the environment.
+To be sustainable, the activity must protect nature’s resources and prevent the ecosystem from being compromised.
+By consuming GHF Brazil nuts, you value sustainable extraction and, consequently, help us to keep the forest standing.

 GHF proves the practice of sustainable extraction of Brazil nuts through organic certification, ensuring a practice that, in addition to benefiting the environment and protecting natural resources, preserves and respects the socioeconomic and cultural characteristics of traditional communities.

-GHF Brazil Nut Leaves the communities in Para State, then is taken by boat across the Trombetas River to Santarém City.
-From there, via ground transportation to Sinop (MT), at our processing and distribution unit.
-There, your chestnut is processed and selected through careful processes, with high technology so that it reached you in this way, with incomparable quality, full of flavor, healthy and originated by a sustainable process.
+The GHF Brazil nut leaves the communities in the State of Pará and then is taken by boat along the Trombetas River to Santarém.
+From there, via land transport to Sinop (MT), in our processing and distribution unit.
+There, your nut is processed and selected through careful processes, with high technology so that it reaches you this way, with incomparable quality, full of flavor, healthy and originated by a sustainable process.

 The entire route was tracked by a 100% reliable and safe control system, so we guarantee total traceability of all processes in our value chain, from the field in the Amazon, to your home.